cpittet/ada-teamphilippe/index.md

 ---
 layout: page
-title: Opinions in News and Mark Zuckerberg success
+title: Opinions in quotes and success : do they relate ?
 subtitle: Data Story
----
-Do we put an image on the whole width behind the title ?
 ---

 # Abstract & introduction
 <!-- An introduction about project and why it could be useful.
 Describe where the data comes from